ali-mansha1351/FYP/README.md

 MERN stack is used along with graphDB,three.js and React DnD to make this platform

-(Note: this repo serves as source for the backend the frontend in this is just for testing purposes, actual frontend of the application can be found in another repo of my teammember => https://github.com/UswahAlvi/crochet-pattern-pro-frontend, she is working on the frontend and i am working on the backend.
+(Note: this repo serves as source for the backend the frontend in this is just for testing purposes, actual frontend of the application can be found in another repo of my team member => https://github.com/UswahAlvi/crochet-pattern-pro-frontend, she is working on the frontend and i am working on the backend.